kushkp/Shuttr/README.md

 [Details][phase-one]

-### Phase 2: Viewing Album and Picture Indexes (~2 days)
+### Phase 2: Viewing Album and Photo Indexes (~2 days)
-I will add API routes to serve album and picture data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create albums and view both album and picture indexes, all inside a single Backbone app.
+I will add API routes to serve album and photo data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to create albums and view both album and photo indexes, all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Viewing Single Album and Pictures (~1 days)
+### Phase 3: Viewing Single Album and Photos (~1 days)
-I will add routes that fetch a single album and picture.
-By the end of this phase, users will be able to click on a single album or picture to load its show page.
+I will add routes that fetch a single album and photo.
+By the end of this phase, users will be able to click on a single album or photo to load its show page.

 [Details][phase-three]